kleftis12/nelbots/README.md

 ## Change Log
 New version - v2.0.0
-* Bypass recaptcha v3 [but u will still get captcha]
+* Bypass recaptcha v3 [but you will still get captcha]
 * FB doesn't work [join discord server for more info]

 ## Discord